 A student may request to withdraw from Fontbonne University at any time throughout a session of enrollment (fall, spring, summer) for an extenuating circumstance.
 An extenuating circumstance is an unexpected or unusual situation beyond a student's control which makes it impossible for the student to complete his or her coursework during the enrollment term.
 Personal or immediate-family medical or non-medical issues, financial problems, trauma, and military deployment are examples of extenuating circumstances.
 An undergraduate student must obtain information, procedures, and forms concerning a withdrawal for an extenuating circumstance from the Office of Academic Affairs.
+Students seeking withdrawal for extenuating circumstances must initiate the process on or before the last day of regular courses, before the final exam period begins.
 At the latest, the withdrawal procedures must be completed and all documentation submitted to the Office of Academic Affairs within 30 business days following the last date of exams for that enrollment session.